-(i) The LMAC is a site-specific sub-committee of the HAMAC that fulfills the same duties and functions as HAMAC at the local level.
+- (i) The LMAC is a site-specific sub-committee of the HAMAC that fulfills the same duties and functions as HAMAC at the local level.
 It is usually chaired by the Chief of Staff and Site Medical Director but may be chaired by another member of the local Medical Staff.
-The LMAC will report to the HAMAC on its minuted business and approved motions, and bring reports and requests for action or consultation to the LMAC from HAMAC.
+The LMAC will report to the HAMAC on its minuted business and approved motions, and bring reports and requests for action or consultation to the LMAC from HAMAC. - (ii) Where two acute-care sites function as one, a combined LMAC may be formed on the recommendation of the HAMAC. - (iii) Where governance of the Medical Staff would benefit from a more regional approach, a LMAC structure may be created to serve multiple facilities in a region or coordinate the activities of individual site LMACs. - (iv) The LMAC is the body responsible for initial review of requests for Privileges at the site or sites within its jurisdictions.
+LMAC will examine such applications in camera under the protection of Section 51 of the Evidence Act, including reports from referees, prior to making a recommendation on the approval of Privileges to HAMAC through the MPCC.

-- (ii) Where two acute-care sites function as one, a combined LMAC may be formed on the recommendation of the HAMAC. - (iii) Where governance of the Medical Staff would benefit from a more regional approach, a LMAC structure may be created to serve multiple facilities in a region or coordinate the activities of individual site LMACs. - (iv) The LMAC is the body responsible for initial review of requests for Privileges at the site or sites within its jurisdictions.
-LMAC will examine such applications in camera under the protection of Section 51 of the Evidence Act, including reports from referees, prior to making a recommendation on the approval of Privileges to HAMAC through the MPCC. - (v) The LMAC functions as a recognized quality committee and may hear quality assurance matters in camera under protection of Section 51 of the Evidence Act.
-Any such discussions will be summarized and reported to HAMQC. - (vi) The LMAC will review and make recommendations on the local Medical Staff Resource Plan, including making recommendations on Recruitment to the MPCC. - (vii) The LMAC will be responsible for the creation of search committees to fill local Medical Staff vacancies, in collaboration with the relevant Department and in compliance with applicable Island Health policies. - (viii) The LMAC will work with site leadership and the Local Quality and Operations Council (LQOC) to support Medical Staff engagement in site operations, occupational health and safety, quality improvement and quality assurance. - (ix) LMAC may strike other subcommittees to address site(s) specific issues relevant to its mandate.

-2.6.9.18 Voting Members:

-- (i) If not the Chair, the Chief of Staff retains voting membership on the LMAC - (ii) The President of the site(s) MSA - (iii) All Division Heads or Section Heads where there is no Division Head for the Medical Staff at the site(s)

-(iv) A representative(s) of the local Division(s) of Family Practice as deemed appropriate by the LMAC.
-To be a voting member the representative must have Active Privileges
+(v) The LMAC functions as a recognized quality committee and may hear quality assurance matters in camera under protection of Section 51 of the Evidence Act.
+Any such discussions will be summarized and reported to HAMQC. (vi) The LMAC will review and make recommendations on the local Medical Staff Human Resource Plan , including making recommendations on Recruitment to the MPCC. (vii) The LMAC will be responsible for the creation of search committees to fill local Medical Staff vacancies, in collaboration with the relevant Department and in compliance with applicable Island Health policies. (viii) The LMAC will work with site leadership and the Local Quality and Operations Council (LQOC) to support Medical Staff engagement in site operations, occupational health and safety, quality improvement and quality assurance. (ix) LMAC may strike other subcommittees to address site(s) specific issues relevant to its mandate.
+2.6.9.18 Voting Members: (i) If not the Chair, the Chief of Staff retains voting membership on the LMAC (ii) The President of the site(s) MSA (iii) All Division Heads.
+Division Heads not present at a site may delegate their responsibility to a local Member of the Medical Staff (often this delegate will be a Medical Lead) (iv) A representative(s) of the local Division(s) of Family Practice as deemed appropriate by the LMAC.
+To be a voting member the representative must have Active Privileges 2.6.9.19 Non-Vo oting Members: (i) Other site-specific members of the Medical Staff or Island Health administration as deemed appropriate by the chair (ii) Geography Executive Medical Director and Executive Director 2.6.9.20 Frequen icy of L MAC Meetings (i) (ii) The LMAC will meet a minimum of 6 times per year or at the call of the Chief of Staff.
+The following VIHA Facilities will establish and maintain LMACs: (1) Cowichan District Hospital

-2.6.9.19 Non-Voting Members:

-- (i) Other site-specific members of the Medical Staff or Island Health administration as deemed appropriate by the chair - (ii) Geography Executive Medical Director and Executive Director

-2.6.9.20 Frequency of LMAC Meetings

-- (i) The LMAC will meet a minimum of 6 times per year or at the call of the Chief of Staff.

-- (ii) The following VIHA Facilities will establish and maintain LMACs:

-- (1) Cowichan District Hospital

 - (2) Lady Minto Gulf Islands Hospital

 - (3) Nanaimo Regional General Hospital

 - (4) North Island Hospital (Campbell River Hospital and Comox Valley Hospital)

 - (5) Saanich Peninsula Hospital

 - (6) South Island Tertiary Hospitals (Victoria General Hospital and Royal Jubilee Hospital)

 - (7) Tofino General Hospital

 - (8) West Coast General Hospital

 - (iii) Other LMAC committees may be formed by decision of the Board upon the recommendation of HAMAC